KlystronOp-soumya/Java_Spring_SpringBoot/ReadMe.md

 <li> copy the indices name: ds-logs-generic-default-2024.02.16-000001
 <li> serach it in elasticsearch:
 http://localhost:9200/.ds-logs-generic-default-2024.02.16-000001/_search
-<li> Go to Management -> Data Views -> add index -> set timestamp to "i dont want to use" -> give a name of the Data view
+<li> Go to Kibana DashBoard[http://localhost:5601/app/home#/]
+Management -> Data Views -> add index -> set timestamp to "i dont want to use" -> give a name of the Data view
-<li> get to "Discover" -> look for the set data view
+<li> get to "Discover" -> look for the set data view[ElkDemoApp Data View]
 <li> check the logs</li>
 </ul>